loonskai/loonskai.com/_posts/telegram-speech-to-text-bot-with-nodejs.md

 `Telegraf` class implements event emitter API so in order to handle `voice` events we simply add an asynchronous function as event listener.
 It has the `ctx` object as an argument which we can use for Telegram API requests.
 For example, to send a message to the user we can the `ctx.telegram.sendMessage(chatId, message)` method.
 To start our bot run `bot.launch()`.
 Now if we try to send a text message we'll get a response:
 ![Get the first response from the bot](/assets/blog/telegram-speech-to-text-bot-with-nodejs/ping-pong.png)
+<span class="img-description">Get the first response from the bot</span>

 In our case we want to handle **voice** event.
 Context object also encapsulates update event data such as client details, chat information, message data etc. We can retrieve the voice message as well.
 Telegram returns a link to the audio file so to get an actual bytes of data we need to make a separate request.
-For that we can use `axios`:
+For that we can use `axios`.
+Let's also notify everyone that something is happening:

 **src/index.ts**